Sage-Bionetworks/DCA-Data-Ingress-Docs/selecting-a-storage-platform.md

 The DCC provides dataset storage on the cloud, hosted by __Amazon Web Services (AWS)__ or __Google Cloud (GC)__.
 Your center may decide where to store datasets depending on existing contracts, dataset location, or other preferences.

-The DCC supports dataset transfers to both Amazon and Google clouds via the Synapse platform.
+The DCC supports dataset transfers to both Amazon and Google clouds via the Synapse platform or via `AWS` and `gsutil` command line tools.
 If you do not already have an account, [please register for a Synapse account](https://www.synapse.org/#!RegisterAccount:0) using your institutional email address.

 [Create a Synapse Account](https://www.synapse.org/#!RegisterAccount:0){: .btn .btn-purple }